streetsidesoftware/cspell/docs/types/cspell-types/interfaces/FileSettings.md

 • `Optional` **ignoreWords**: `string`[]

 List of words to be ignored.
-An Ignored word will not show up as an error even if it is also in the `flagWords`.
+An ignored word will not show up as an error, even if it is also in the `flagWords`.

 #### Inherited from